replicatedhq/kurl.sh/src/markdown-pages/add-ons/ekco.md

 The EKCO operator is responsible for appending nodes to the CephCluster `storage.nodes` setting to include the node in the list of nodes used by Ceph for storage.
 This operation only appends nodes.
 Removing nodes is done during the purge.

 EKCO is also responsible for adjusting the Ceph block pool, filesystem, and object store replication factor up and down in accordance with the size of the cluster from `min_ceph_pool_replication` (**Default:** 1) to `max_ceph_pool_replication` (**Default:** 3).

+In order to allow for single node Rook clusters, the kURL install script will ease the pod anti-affinity rules for the Rook MDS daemons.
+Once the cluster is scaled beyond one node, EKCO will revert this change in anti-affinity and rebalance the MDS pods.
+This functionality can be disabled by setting the `ekco.rookShouldDisableReconcileMDSPlacement` property to `true`.

 ### TLS Certificate Rotation